 If you want to know the insider opinions of the BabyGearLab parents on what we would do or what we'd tell a friend based on our years of experience and tests, you can skip to that section and possibly save yourself some time.
 Spoiler Alert: it may not be what you think.

 Luckily, with so many options on the market, prices for video monitors are very reasonable, something we couldn't say 5 or 10 years ago.
 There are cool video monitors with quality images and lower price tags, some on par or with lower prices than sound-only options.
 There is something for every budget in this lineup with various products, including WiFi cameras.
+Our favorite budget camera is the Wyze Cam V3.
+This easy-to-use wallet-friendly camera connects via WiFi, is fairly straightforward, and can connect several cameras with multiple viewers.
+You can but three of these cute squares before you get close to the price of the NestCam 2nd Gen (which is also reasonably priced!).
+If WiFi isn't your jam, the LeapFrog LF920HD 7" Display is a dedicated option with loads of baby-centric features and a price lower than some of the dedicated WiFi competition.
+It is more than several WiFi options, but if dedicated is what you want, we still think it's a good value.

 The range for video monitors is the distance and the number of walls between the nursery and parent units where the product stays connected and works without interruption or interference.
 While most manufacturers offer a "line of sight" or "open field" range to describe their monitors, this distance does not necessarily indicate how well it will work inside your home, where walls and interference abound.
 It doesn't matter how much you want a particular model or brand; if it doesn't have good connectivity in your home, you won't be happy or have the monitoring you desire.